This Is That Productions: History

 2007 was also a busy year for This Is That.
 The Savages, directed by Tamara Jenkins, and starring Laura Linney and Philip Seymour Hoffman was nominated for two Academy Awards including Best Actress and Best Screenplay.
 Hal Hartley's Fay Grim premiered at the Toronto Film Festival and was also featured at the Sundance, Berlin, London and San Sebastian film festivals.
 The film stars Parker Posey and Jeff Goldblum.
 The Ex, produced with 2929 Entertainment, was written by David Guion & Michael Handelman and directed by Jesse Peretz.
 The film stars Zach Braff, Amanda Peet, Jason Bateman, Charles Grodin and Mia Farrow.
 The Hawk Is Dying, starring Paul Giamatti premiered at Sundance and Cannes.

 Fall of 2008 kicked off with the release of This Is That's production, Towelhead, Oscar-winner Alan Ball's feature film directorial debut, which premiered at both Toronto and Sundance and stars Aaron Eckhart, Toni Collette, and Maria Bello.
 It is the final release by Warner Independent.
 Trainwreck: My Life as an Idiot, written and directed by Tod Harrison Williams and starring Seann William Scott, Gretchen Mol, and Jeff Garlin, was released later that year.

 In both 2007 & 2008, the This Is That producer team were named to The Hollywood Reporter's Indie Power List.

 This Is That completed production on Adventureland, by writer/director Greg Mottola (Superbad), which stars Jesse Eisenberg, Kristen Stewart, Ryan Reynolds, and Bill Hader.
 The film, a joint effort for Miramax and Sidney Kimmel Entertainment, was released in 2009 and earned award nominations at three festivals.

 With at least two films being released each year since their creation in 2004, This Is That also made, in association with Likely Story and This Is That's former partner Anthony Bregman, Carriers, written and directed by brothers Alex and David Pastor, and Sleep Dealer, a Spanish-language science-fiction romance from writer-director Alex Rivera that won the Best Screenplay award at the 2008 Sundance Film Festival.

 Closure

-The company closed its doors in 2010 after having the No. 1 film at the US box office (The American) and the first film to sell that year at the Toronto International Film Festival (Super).
+The company closed in 2010 after having the No. 1 film at the US box office (The American) and the first film to sell that year at the Toronto International Film Festival (Super).